univention/univention-keycloak-app/docs/configuration.rst

 For more information, see :cite:t:`keycloak-clients`.

+.. versionadded:: 19.0.1-ucs1

+   :program:`univention-keycloak` added.
+   For more information about the usage, see the ``--help`` option.

 As an alternative the app :program:`Keycloak` offers a command line tool.
 For usage, see the following example: